vishnugamini/ChurnPredictor/README.md

 ## Usage

-- Modify the dataset path and adjust the preprocessing steps if needed in `preprocess.py`.
+- Modify the dataset path and adjust the preprocessing steps if needed.
-- Train and tune the ANN model by modifying the architecture and hyperparameters in `train_model.py`.
+- Train and tune the ANN model by modifying the architecture and hyperparameters.
-- Evaluate the model's performance and generate predictions in `evaluate_model.py`.
+- Evaluate the model's performance and generate predictions.
-- Explore the insights and recommendations based on the results in `insights.py`.
+- Explore the insights and recommendations based on the results.